 She is joined by Shelly Harrell, the developer of SOUL-Centred Practice (SCP).
 SCP is informed by psychological, spiritual, and cultural aspects of soul, with intentional infusion of African diasporic and African American cultural qualities and sensibilities.
 Soulfulness refers to the quality of experiencing life in a deeply connected and connecting way, an enlivened inner attunement that illuminates authentic lived experience and radiates into outer expression.

-Caroline is also co-presenting How Mindfulness Can Enhance Our Well-Being and Be Applied to Couples Therapy with Elyn Bader on October 30.
+Caroline is also co-presenting How Mindfulness Can Enhance Our Well-Being and Be Applied to Couples Therapy with Ellyn Bader.
 Full 3-hour webinar description here.

 Caroline Welch is the CEO and Co-founder, with Dr. Dan Siegel, of the Mindsight Institute in Santa Monica, California.
 A graduate of the University of Wisconsin Law School with a master’s degree from the University of Southern California, she started her career in law as a corporate litigator.
 Welch has served as a Los Angeles County court-appointed mediator, as well as in-house counsel at MGM Studios and Spelling Entertainment Group.
 She began her mindfulness practice forty years ago while working in Japan as an English teacher.